 If you work for a company, obviously you must use your company email address for company business.
 Customers expect it.
 Bear in mind that in a legal and right-to-privacy sense, you don't own these emails.
-If they exist on a company server, company administrators can read any email they are investigating a breach of company policy or criminal activity (Office of the Privacy Commissioner of Canada, 2010).
-This means that you must be careful not to write anything in an email that could compromise your employability.
+If they exist on a company server, company administrators can read any email they are investigating a breach of company policy or criminal activity.2 This means that you must be careful not to write anything in an email that could compromise your employability.